-What is the best fillet knife today.
+What is the best fillet knife today?
 There are so many options to choose from it can get crazy when deciding.
 Do you want to use an old-school fillet knife or do you prefer an electric fillet knife for your catch?
-After years of using an old school knife it was difficult to change over to an electric knife.
-I butchered much fish when I was learning to master the electric fillet knife.
+After years of using an old-school knife, it was difficult to change over to an electric knife.
+I butchered a lot of fish when I was learning to master the electric fillet knife.
 I watched anglers at the cleaning station zipping through a mess of crappie in record time.
 The fillets were so nice I knew I had to conquer it.

-Finally, I was able to get the electric knife figured out.
-I still grab the standby Rapala when I have just a few fish to clean and that works fine.
-However, I must admit I prefer the electric fillet knife over the standard any day.
+I was finally able to get the electric knife figured out.
+I still grab the standby Rapala fixed blade fillet knife when I have just a few fish to clean and that works fine.
+However, I must admit I prefer the electric fillet knife over the standard fillet knife any day.

 Over the years I have used many different brands and styles of fillet knives.
-In this article I hope to help you choose the best fillet knife for your style of fishing and needs.
-I will explain the different options available today for anglers that clean their own fish.
-I will describe the differences in the functionality, the durability and price point differences so that you can decide for yourself what style and brand is the best fillet knife for you.
+In this article, I hope to help you choose the best fillet knife for your style of fishing and needs.
+I will explain the different options available today for anglers who clean their own fish.
+I will describe the differences in functionality, durability and price point differences so that you can decide for yourself what style and brand is the best fillet knife for you.